MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 This exercise will take approximately **30** minutes.

-> [!NOTE]
-> To complete this exercise, you need access to an Azure subscription to create Azure resources.
+> **Note**: To complete this exercise, you need access to an Azure subscription to create Azure resources.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?azure-portal=true) before you begin.
->
-> If you choose to perform this exercise in this module, be aware that you might incur costs in your Azure Subscription.

 ## Before you start